-Consequently, interference affecting a given "passive" frequency band can cause disturbances in the overall measurement of a given environmental variable.

-Each passive frequency band cannot hence be considered on its own but should be seen as a complementary component of a complete space-borne passive sensing system.
-Current scientific and meteorological-satellite payloads are not dedicated to one given band but include many different instruments performing measurements in the entire set of passive bands.
+Consequently, interference affecting a given passive frequency band can cause disturbances in the overall measurement of a given environmental variable.
+Each passive frequency band cannot hence be considered on its own but should be seen as a component of a complete space-borne passive sensing system.